rafamendoza-dev/cv/README.md

 **Software Architect - DevOps** @ [xmartlab](https://www.xmartlab.com/) _(Jul 2017 - Aug 2018)_ <br>

-- Application development, architecture design, and SaaS process automation with python 3, consuming REST architectures and various web services for subsequent persistence and data processing using MongoDB, pandas, and NumPy
+- Application development, architecture design, and SaaS process automation with Python 3, consuming REST architectures and various web services for subsequent persistence and data processing using MongoDB, pandas, and NumPy
-- Making bots for Slack in python 3
+- Making bots for Slack in Python 3
 - Version control: git, GitHub
 - Administration and deployment of Linux and Microsoft VPS instances in Vultr